getgrav/grav-learn/pages/17/06.forms/02.forms/02.fields-available/doc.md

 The **uniqueid** field type generates a unique identifier for a form.
 It is rendered as a hidden input and is primarily used internally to differentiate form submissions.

+> [!NOTE]
+> The default form template already outputs this hidden input for you, so you rarely need to add a `uniqueid` field by hand.
+It is only useful when you are building a custom form template that does not include it.

-### Example
+#### Example

 [codesh=yaml line-numbers="true"]
 header.unique_form_id:
   type: uniqueid
 [/codesh]

+> [!NOTE]
-> Note: You generally do not need to set a label or default value for this field; it is automatically generated and hidden.
+> You generally do not need to set a label or default value for this field; it is automatically generated and hidden.

-### Specific Attributes
+#### Specific Attributes

 [div class="table table-keycol"]
 | Attribute | Description |